gamelab/InAppPurchase/README.md

 ## Versions

 2.0.0
-- Refactored API to use latest Cocoon.io plugins.
+- Refactored API to use latest Cocoon.io plugin.

 1.1.0
 - Updated to work with latest version of CocoonJS